Subscribe to the Newsletter

 Many people lack assertiveness skills.
 If you are one of them, you’ll know what ‘lack of anger’ is.
 You experience it, short-term, when someone barges into a queue in front of you and you don’t complain.

-Some people have pushed their frustration so deep that they are always accommodating, helpful, mild, uncomplaining and sat upon.
+Some people have pushed their frustration so deep that they are always accommodating, helpful, mild, uncomplaining and, well, sat upon!
 They almost certainly have lack of anger, long-term.

-In its own way lack of anger can be just as destructive to health as anger, both in causing illness to the individuals themselves and in causing in others misunderstanding and resentment which, in time, can also cause signs of stress and illness.
+In its own way lack of anger can be just as destructive to health as anger.
+That’s because it can cause illness to the individuals themselves, of course!
+But it also causes it in others via misunderstanding and resentment, which can then go on to cause signs of stress and illness in them.

 Anger needn’t be actual anger!
 It could be frustration or nervous tension especially if it goes on over a long period of time.